Suds-p/spotify-calendar/README.md

   - Command to run flask program is just "flask run".
 File should always be app.py.
   - Command to run node server is just "npm run devStart".
   - JSON now successfully transfers from Python to JS side.
+- March 23, 2022 - Learned more about using React correctly.
+  - Changed Calendar to be class component with state so incoming API responses are stored.
+  - Tweaked backend to send data in right format
+  - Lifecycle methods are very helpful.
+  - Realized app should probably be caching URLs to avoid high API call rates.